zhannamatuzak/porada-de/README.md

 - Using Lighthouse in devtools I confirmed that the website is performing well, accessible and colors and fonts chosen are readable.

+#### Unfixed bugs

+- The best practices score on the Home page is weighted only 83% because:

+   - Largest Contentful Paint element is found;
-- In the Video Project section on the Home page, it is said that the videos are loading slowly.
-That is why the best practices score is weighted only 83%.
+   - In the Video Project section, it is said that the videos are loading slowly;
+   - Two elements have large layouts shifts.
+I have tried to avoid it by implementing a hamburger menu.
+Unfortunately, I failed to implement it.
+It will be solved with Java Script later on.

+### Fixed Bugs

+ 1. The header elements were not responsive because it was used float.
+*Solution:* Instead of floats ware used flexbox and grid layouts.

+2. The elements changed their positions.
+*Solution:* The parent element was given width and height.

+3. The videos from YouTube in the video project section ware not shown.
+*Solution:* The embed links to videos ware copied on YouTube.

  #### Home page